Richard A. Falk: Former activities

 Falk is a former advisory board member of the World Federalist Institute and the American Movement for World Government, as well as a former fellow at the Transnational Institute.
 During 1999–2000, Falk worked on the Independent International Commission on Kosovo, an initiative of the Prime Minister of Sweden Göran Persson.

 For several years Falk served on the Santa Barbara, California local committee of Human Rights Watch (HRW).
-In December 2012, he was asked to resign from the local committee after UN Watch wrote an open letter to HRW asking it to remove Falk.
+In December 2012, he was asked to resign from the local committee.
 Falk said he was asked to resign from HRW because his work for the United Nations was contrary to HRW's policy.
-Later that month, in response to a UN Watch press release criticizing Falk, forty representatives of major international human rights organisations worldwide signed a letter to HRW urging it to "clarify that he was not 'expelled' as an enemy of human rights' as UN Watch claimed."
-Phyllis Bennis, a signer of the letter, wrote that HRW stated in a reply on January 1, 2013 that the UN Watch letter was filled with "inaccuracies and falsehoods" and that Falk was asked to resign from HRW to comply with long-standing HRW policy.
+Later that month, in response to a press release from a lobby group, UN Watch, that criticized Falk, forty representatives of major international human rights organisations worldwide signed a letter to HRW urging it to "clarify that he was not 'expelled' as an enemy of human rights' as UN Watch claimed."
+Phyllis Bennis, a signer of the letter, wrote that HRW stated in a reply on January 1, 2013, that the UN Watch's statement was filled with inaccuracies and falsehoods and that Falk was asked to resign from HRW to comply with long-standing HRW policy.